 Dedicated wheelchair spaces are provided in the Sanctuary.

-When we gather in person, child-care will be provided for infants through age 3.
+Child-care will be provided for infants through age 3.
 Children are welcomed to our church services.
 Activity bags labeled by age are located outside of the Sanctuary.
 Pastor Dan offers a Children’s Time during the service.
 Faith Formation classes are offered for children 3 years through Grade 5 on Wednesday evenings at 6:15 p.m. following the Wednesday Night Dinner.

 If you are visiting FIRST UNITED for the first time, please be our guest.
 Save your offering and spend the week being attentive to all ways you are blessed.
 When you come back again we will be glad to include your offering with ours in gratitude for all the ways God is present in our lives and in our world.
 The gifts we give support our local church and its ministry as well as our outreach into the community and beyond through the United Methodist Church.